blahs15/chess/docs/Readme.md

 # PlantUML

 [PlantUML](https://plantuml.com/) is a great library for creating diagrams that can be used for software design purposes.
 This document goes through the process of rendering these diagrams inside of a Markdown (`.md`) file.
+The local rendering instructions are specifically only for Ubuntu 20.04, and Visual Studio Code.
+Using any other platform or editor may need alternative methods.

 The process for rendering the plantuml diagrams was acquired from [here](https://gist.github.com/noamtamim/f11982b28602bd7e604c233fbe9d910f).